From a data breach investigation of Verizon, roughly one in 10 employees will click on a malicious email.

 And the average phishing attack costs a mid-sized company $1.6 million.

-Unfortunately, attacks are on the rise and are becoming both more sophisticated and tougher to spot.
+Unfortunately, computer phishing attacks are on the rise and are becoming both more sophisticated and tougher to spot.
 Symantec reports that phishing rates have increased across most industries and organization sizes, making no company or industry immune.